owowagency/bootstrap-vue/README.md

 # OWOW

-This package has been brought to you with much love by the wizkids of OWOW.asda as
+This package has been brought to you with much love by the wizkids of [OWOW](https://owow.io/).
+Do you like this package?
+We’re still looking for new talent and Wizkids.
+So do you want to contribute to open source, while getting paid?
+[Apply now](https://owow.io/jobs).